 • Gluten free pumpkin pie: Simply use a gluten-free crust.

-• Classic pumpkin pie: Try my best pumpkin pie recipe if you’re not concerned with having a lighter dessert!
+• Traditional pumpkin pie: Try my best pumpkin pie recipe if you’re not concerned with having a lighter dessert!
 It’s a family favorite!

 Healthy Pumpkin Pie